 The Bank considers an Account, other than a certificate of deposit Account, to have become dormant if the Account has had no customer initiated activity (activity other than crediting of interest and other transactions initiated by the Bank) for a period of two years or more.
 Certificate of deposit Accounts are considered by the Bank to have become dormant, if there has been no customer initiated activity in the Account and no interest payments have been paid to the customer from the Account for a period of three years or more after the initial maturity date of the Account.

-It is the policy of the Bank to send a written notice to the Accountholder(s) of Accounts that it considers to have become dormant, which is mailed to the last known Account address.
+The Bank's policy is to send a written notice to the Accountholder(s) of Accounts that it considers to have become dormant, which is mailed to the last known Account address.
 Such notice will request the Accountholder(s) to acknowledge awareness of and a continued interest in the Account.
 An affirmative response to such a notice from the Accountholder(s) is considered customer initiated Account activity, which removes the Account from its dormant status.
-Items may not be paid on Dormant Acounts.
+Items may not be paid on Dormant Accounts.

 The Bank reserves the right, after notice mailed to the Accountholder(s) at the last known Account address, to cease mailing regular statements for statement Accounts which the Bank considers to be dormant.
-Under state law, the Bank is required to escheat and pay to the state moneys in Accounts which have had no customer initiated activity for three years or more.
+Escheatment laws vary state by state.
+The Bank will escheat to the state of last known address of the account as required by that state.

 return to top